uacsc343spring2020/assignments/PP.md

 Create a thread on Piazza titled: `[Group Name] Presentation and Demo`.

-In that thread, include a link to a presentation video (content described below) and a link to your github demo site.
+In that thread, include a link to a presentation video (content described below) and a link to your github demo site. **You can host the video where you choose (e.g., Google Drive, YouTube, DropBox).
+If you host it with restrictions, please set to accept email.arizona.edu and cs.arizona.edu accoutns.**

 The presentation should cover: